stelejaci/RaTrace/README.md

 <b>To be implemented features</b>
 * Glass elements: plano-convex lens, biprism, microlens array, asphere
 * Light source: B/W image source
-* Better error handling when scene is faulty
+* Better error handling when there is a bug in the scene
-* Diffuse scattering sphere
+* Diffusely scattering sphere
 * Glass materials library
 * Multi-node surfaces instead of simple lines
 * Show a list of elements (properties) in the UI